 The inner ear houses the hearing organ (cochlea) and the balance organ, also called the vestibular system.
-The vestibular system is comprised of the utricle, the saccule and three semicircular canals.
+The vestibular system is composed of the utricle, the saccule and three semicircular canals.
 The different structures of the vestibular system are all built in a similar manner.
-Very simply described, each structure consists of nerve receptors that are embedded in a gelatinous mixture in which little calcium carbonate crystals float.
+Very simply described, each structure is like a wired mini marshmallow in a Jello mold: they consist of nerve receptors that are embedded in a gelatinous mixture in which little calcium carbonate crystals float.

-When the head changes direction, the change in gravity or velocity moves the crystals around in the gel and changes the pressure against the nerve receptors.
+When the head changes direction, the change in gravity or velocity moves the crystals around in the gel and changes the pressure against the nerve receptors (imagine that Jello wobbling as you transfer it from the kitchen to the table).
 Each of the five vestibular system structures is oriented in a particular manner so that we can detect head position and motion in all different directions.
 When everything is working properly, the vestibular system helps us keep our balance whether we’re out walking, dancing the tango or doing a somersault.

 The abnormally functioning vestibular system

 Occasionally, the calcium carbonate crystals get disengaged from the gelatinous mixture and fall into the wrong space.
 The displaced crystals then cause abnormal stimulation of the nerve receptors when the head is moved in certain ways.
 This abnormal stimulation results in the perception of vertigo, or spinning.
 The reason why these crystals become disengaged and cause this condition is unknown about half of the time.

 When there is a known cause for BPPV, it is commonly head injury or migraine.
 Traumatic head injury can mechanically jostle the crystals out of place; migraines can cause spasm of the labyrinthine artery, which can predispose patients to recurrent episodes of BPPV.
 Another related factor seems to be aging, as the condition is more common in the elderly than in younger populations.